Van fuel benefit from tax year 2005 to 2006: example

 - if the just and reasonable reduction for sharing were 30%, reducing the van benefit charge to £1,549 before taking into account any payments for private use, the van fuel charge above would also be reduced by 30% to £228

 - the van fuel benefit charge would not be affected by any payments the employee makes for private use of the van, even if the van benefit charge were reduced to nil by those payments

 If employee E is required to pay for all private fuel in the year, and does so, the van fuel benefit charge is reduced to nil (EIM22920).

 If employee E does not pay the full cost of private fuel, the charge is not reduced at all.
 The van fuel benefit charge operates in exactly the same way as the car fuel benefit charge: the charge is not reduced pound for pound by payments by employee E; it is either reduced to nil, or not at all.

-From the 2017/18 tax year the latest date for making good the cost of all fuel provided for privae use when calculating the van fuel benefit charge is by 6 July following the tax year in which the private fuel is provided.
+From the 2017 to 2018 tax year, the latest date for making good the cost of all fuel provided for privae use when calculating the van fuel benefit charge is by 6 July following the tax year in which the private fuel is provided.

-Because the van fuel benefit charge is nil for these two years, its existence can effectively be ignored until 2007/08.
+Because the van fuel benefit charge is nil for these 2 tax years, its existence can effectively be ignored until the tax year 2007 to 2008.

-There was no separate charge for van fuel before 2005/06 because the benefit was covered by the van benefit charge, see EIM22068.
+There was no separate charge for van fuel before the tax year 2005 to 2006 because the benefit was covered by the van benefit charge, see EIM22068.